THE GOOD, THE BAD, AND THE UGLY ABOUT FLIES

-Here is a quick primer on flies, courtesy of Penn State University College of Agricultural Sciences, and some tips on how to keep those flies from turning your home into a petri-dish.
+Here is a quick primer on flies, courtesy of Penn State University College of Agricultural Sciences.
 Warning: if you are easily grossed out, you may want to skip to the tips section of this article.

 House flies are a nasty insect.
 They feed on fecal matter, discharges from open wounds and sores, sputum, and moist decaying organic matter.
 You can find this bug anywhere filth and decay live, such as dumps, sewers, garbage heaps, dead animal carcasses, dumpsters, trash cans, etc. Because of this attraction to filth and rot, flies spread bacteria.
 They are strongly suspected to transmit at least sixty-five diseases to humans.
 Among them are typhoid fever, dysentery, cholera, poliomyelitis, yaws, anthrax, tularemia, leprosy and tuberculosis.
 Sounds wonderful, doesn't it?